nilx/mt/README.txt

 # REQUIREMENTS

-mt19937ar.c is ANSI C, and should compile on any system with any ANSI C compiler.
+mt.c is ANSI C, and should compile on any system with any ANSI C compiler.

 # USAGE

-Compile mt19937ar.c with your program, and include mt19937ar.h to get the function declarations.
+Compile mt.c with your program, and include mt.h to get the function declarations.

-Initialize the random number generator with mt_init_genrand().
+Initialize the random number generator with mt_init().

-Get a random number in [0, 1) with 53 random bits (the maximum randomness for such number in double-precision) with mt_genrand_res53().
+Get a random number in [0, 1) with 53 random bits (the maximum randomness for such number in double-precision) with mt_drand53().

 ## EXAMPLE

-see mt19937ar_example.c
+see example.c

 # TODO

 * provide examples of better yet portable initializations
-* use better names
 * integer variant

 # COPYRIGHT

-Copyright 2010 Nicolas Limare <nicolas.limare@cmla.ens-cachan.fr>
+Copyright 2010-2011 Nicolas Limare <nicolas.limare@cmla.ens-cachan.fr>

 Copying and distribution of this README file, with or without modification, are permitted in any medium without royalty provided